Bandslam: Cast

-In addition, David Bowie has a cameo appearance as himself, while Ben Kessler, Andy Rector and Juan Lopez appeared as the saxophonist, trombonist and trumpeter of I Can't Go On, I'll Go On.
+In addition, David Bowie has a cameo appearance as himself.

 Production

 Development

-Bandslam was bought by a studio back in 2004, but in late January 2007, Walden Media and Summit Entertainment announced that they would co-finance Bandslam, co-written by Todd Graff and Josh A. Cagan and directed by Graff.
-Graff was hired to direct in early March 2007 and rewrote the screenplay.
-Before filming, they had two weeks of music rehearsals.
-The actors and actresses were designated to play their instruments.
-Donowho and Michalka had extensive experience with the drums and guitar, respectively, so they were used to their instruments, but Lisa Chung, Scott Porter and Vanessa Hudgens were not.
-Hudgens told MTV News she didn't expect there to be as much music, and "they are like, 'We are going to have two weeks of music rehearsals,' and I was like, 'What?'
+In January 2007, Walden Media and Summit Entertainment announced that they would co-finance the film at the time titled Will, written by Josh A. Cagan and Todd Graff, who would also serve as director.
+Before filming, the cast had two weeks of music rehearsals, with the actors and actresses designated to play their instruments.
+Ryan Donowho and Aly Michalka had extensive experience with the drums and guitar, respectively, so they were used to their instruments, but Lisa Chung, Scott Porter, and Vanessa Hudgens were not.
+Hudgens revealed she didn't expect there to be as much music, and "they are like, 'We are going to have two weeks of music rehearsals,' and I was like, 'What?'
 But it was really cool.
 It's definitely not the kind of music I do normally."

 Casting

-David Bowie officially began talks in early February 2009 to be in the film.
-Bowie has a vital role as Will Burton's idol, to whom Burton frequently writes e-mails.
+David Bowie began talks in early January 2007 to be in the film.
+Bowie had a vital role as Will Burton's idol, to whom Burton frequently wrote e-mails.
 He makes a short cameo in the end of the film.
 Liam Aiken was originally chosen to play Will, but ultimately the role was given to Gaelan Connell.
 When Connell auditioned for Will, he was recommended to try out for the cellist because of his background playing cello.
-Director Todd Graff watched his cello audition, and decided to give him the starring role.
-Originally, Vanessa Hudgens wanted to play the role of Charlotte, but she was cast for the role of Sa5m on January 12, 2008.
-Hudgens sang "Rehab" for her audition.
-In order to pursue the role, Hudgens watched The Addams Family and tapped into Wednesday's character.
+Graff watched his cello audition, and decided to give him the starring role.
+Originally, Hudgens wanted to play the role of Charlotte, but she was cast for the role of Sa5m.
+Hudgens sang "Rehab" by Amy Winehouse for her audition, and was inspired by Wednesday Addams from The Addams Family to portray her character.